-Bad backlinks, or low-quality backlinks, is a topic that is often mentioned in the intake form of our reviews.
-Websites that have made the mistake of hiring some shady SEO company to buy bad backlinks for their website and have lost almost all their rankings often turn to us for a proper analysis of the drop.
+Websites that have made the mistake of hiring some shady SEO company to buy bad backlinks for their website can loose almost all their rankings.
 In this post, we will go beyond on-site optimization and explain a bit more about bad backlinks for your website and how to clean them up.

 Although buying bad links might give you short term wins, it will backfire in the end; you’re at risk of a Google Penguin penalty.
 Unnatural links indicate that your website might not have the quality or content to be interesting enough to get proper backlinks on its own.
 At the end of this article, we’ll mention a way to get great backlinks without buying any.

 How to find bad backlinks